 Master of Legal Studies (M.L.S.)

-The Master of Legal Studies (M.L.S.) program, also referred to as "Master of Studies in Law," is offered entirely online and can be completed in a minimum of two years.
+The Master of Legal Studies (M.L.S.) program, also referred to as "Master of Studies in Law," is offered entirely online and can be completed in 12-18 months.
 Our Master of Legal Studies online program is designed for those who work—or aspire to work—in fields that routinely intersect with law, such as business, education, health care, human resources, and law enforcement.
 By studying the legal system and its workplace implications, students gain the expertise needed to navigate the legal challenges that now arise in every field.

 Core M.L.S. online classes equip students with a strong foundation in substantive legal areas, as well as practical skills that support effective communication in legal contexts.
 In elective and capstone courses, students pursue subjects related to their own professional interests.